 Poterioceras curtum is a Pennsylvanian cephalopod first described by Meek & Worthen in 1860.
 I originally misidentified these as Ctenobactrites isogramma.
 This is not the first report of this species in Western Pennsylvania.
 A report from the Annals of the Carnegie Museum in 1947 features specimens from the Brush Creek

-It is difficult to find specimens of paleozoic cephalopod genus Domatoceras in local rocks.
-They can be found, but boththe genera Metacoceras and Pseudorthoceras dominate the cephalopod fauna.
+Finding specimens of the paleozoic cephalopod genus Domatoceras in local rocks is difficult.
+They exist, but the genera Metacoceras and Pseudorthoceras dominate the cephalopod fauna.
 They are large cephalopods with a narrow venter.
 The younger whorls are only slightly or not impressed into the umbilical walls.
-Big
+Big shells are hard